GajrajRahul/weather-app/README.md

 # Description
   Get the weather info of your city by giving permision to location and know current as well as next few days weather info by clicking on see more button.
-You can get     any city's weather info through search field and add them to favourite by clicking on the * icon adjacent to city name.
+You can get     any city's weather info through search field and add them as list to favourite by clicking on the * icon adjacent to city name.
 Your favourite data will remain stored           in localstorage and can access them after reload.

 # To Run the Project in Local